10 Tips for ADA Compliance on K-12 School Websites

 10. Ask Questions/Meet with Your Team

-ADA compliance might seem like an uphill battle, so it's best to work with your team to make your website fully accessible.
+ADA compliance might seem like an uphill battle, so it's best to work with your team to make sure your school district has an ADA compliant web design.
 Meeting regularly, discussing ADA accessibility, and checking your school website with your team are great first steps in staying ADA compliant.

 Additionally, reach out to your website host if you have any questions or concerns!
-They should be more than willing to work with you on making your website ADA compliant.
+They should be more than willing to work with you to make your website ADA compliant.